-- in order to receive their degree from MSU.
-Passing the Praxis II and the PLT is not required for graduation and for awarding the degree. - 2.
-MSU and individual TEU programs set entrance, retention, and exit requirements for undergraduate and graduate programs as noted in those respective catalogues.
-Performance on content-area knowledge and pedagogical content knowledge expected in the North Dakota Standards for Program Approval is reported in aligned faculty-designed course assessments, clinical assessments, and GPA. - 3.
-Key assessments of lesson/unit planning and reflection are included in the elementary methods block or respective 7-12 or K-12 methods courses prior to student teaching.
-These key assessments are called Evidence of Student Learning assessments. - 4.
-Field experiences are assessed via observation by clinical educators/cooperating teachers and via a reflective paper during ED 260L, ED 282L, ED 284L, ED 321L, ED 323L, ED324L, by MSU faculty and clinical faculty/cooperating teachers in practica within methods courses, and in mid-term and final evaluations of student teaching by both the university supervisor and the clinical educator /cooperating teacher.
-These assessments reflect the ARK Conceptual Framework and the InTASC Standards. - 5.
-Ability to impact P-12 student learning is measured in its formative stages in the education core and methods courses.
-Summative evaluation is completed across the InTASC standards in methods courses, the Mid-term and Final Student Teaching Evaluations, the Evidence of Student Learning assignment in both methods and in student teaching, and through employer feedback from surveys, and through research projects involving MSU TEU graduates as required by CAEP.
+- Programs must have a minimum of 6-8 key assessments that yield measurement data relevant to the stated program standards/outcomes, core competencies or key objectives. - Key assessments must be consistently applied for all candidates in all program delivery modes (i.e. on/off campus, online).
+If a program has both a fully online and an on-campus version, the data for these two delivery modes must be disaggregated. - Outcomes for the program should be assessed enough to assure depth of understanding of the candidate's ability. - Multiple measurement points allow for reflection on candidate growth over time, triangulation from varied perspectives, and allow candidates more than one time to prove what they can do. - Performance on content-area knowledge and pedagogical content knowledge expected in the North Dakota Standards for Program Approval may be reported in aligned faculty-designed course assessments, clinical assessments, GPAs (but not as a sole indicator) and/or a Unit wide assessment. - Field experiences are assessed via observation by clinical educators/cooperating teachers and at the Early Level Transition Conference and Mid-Level Transition Conference by MSU faculty and clinical faculty/cooperating teachers, in practica within methods courses, and in mid-term and final evaluations of student teaching by both the university supervisor and the clinical educator /cooperating teacher.
+These assessments reflect the ARK Conceptual Framework, the MSU teaching dispositions, and the INTASC Standards. - Ability to impact P-12 student learning is measured in its formative stages in methods courses.
+Summative evaluation is completed across the INTASC standards in the Mid-term and Final Student Teaching Evaluations, the Evidence of Student Learning assignment in student teaching, and through employer feedback from the statewide Supervisor Survey, and through research projects involving MSU TEU graduates as required by CAEP.